Updated: Jun 19

-Hard work is always the baseline of great achievements.
+Hard work is always the baseline of outstanding achievements.
 Nothing spectacular comes without it.
-Getting organized is hard work.
+Getting organised is hard work.
 Setting goals, making plans to achieve them, and staying on track is hard work.
 Very few have ever failed with the hard work approach to making it in life.

-There are no shortcuts to lasting success, only doing the right thing at the right time.
-Many people will do what’s least effort.
+There are no shortcuts to lasting success; only doing the right thing at the right time.
+Many people will do what’s the least effort.
 Lasting success can only be achieved if we put our soul into our work.

 “Don’t wish it were easier.
 Wish you were better.”